-LeBron passes Jordan for most consecutive double-digit scoring games
+LeBron Passes Jordan For Most Consecutive Double-Digit Scoring Games

-LeBron James passed Michael Jordan for the most consecutive double-digit scoring games in NBA history.
+LeBron James on Friday passed Michael Jordan for the most consecutive double-digit scoring games in NBA history.

 According to ESPN, the Cleveland Cavaliers star now has more 50-point games in his career (11) than outings with less than 10 points (8).